 First, let me say that the book is an easy read.
 The minute I began reading it, I was hooked.

 Honestly, I read it so quickly because I couldn’t wait to start organizing.
 I wanted to see if it was true that her methods could change my life.

 So, without giving too much away, you can expect that you will have to do some purging.
 In my house, I am forever purging my stuff but it turns out that I have been doing it wrong.

 Yes, there is a method for doing it right.
 Once you purge, Marie Kondo then shows you how to properly tidy what is left of your items.
 Again, I didn’t think I needed advice on this but I was so wrong.

 Now I wish I can say that I followed her book to a tee but there were some things I did not follow just because I felt my method made a little more sense to me.

-If you’ve read the book please feel free to leave your thoughts about Marie Kondo’s book in the comments section below.
+So readers, if organizing is one of your goals, then these books will help you get there.
+And if you’ve read the book already, please feel free to leave your thoughts about it in the comments section below.
 I’d love to hear from you.